vitessio/website/content/en/docs/reference/features/vindexes.md

 The pre and post session are used by lookup queries.
 The normal session is used by the original query that was sent from the client to VTGate.

-If an insert query is received, insert on Consistent lookup will happen through the pre session and the actual query insert will happen through the normal Session.
+If an insert query is received, insert on consistent lookup will happen through the pre session and the actual query insert will happen through the normal session.
 When a commit happens it happens on the pre session first and if it succeeds then the commit happens on the post session.

 If an update or delete query is received, the post session is used to do the update or delete on consistent lookup and the normal session for the original query.
 When a commit happens it happens on the normal session first and if that succeeds then the commit is executed on the post session.